jasonvan/prexel/README.md

 ## Focus

-* Get sublime plugin working with pretty-printed

 * Update source code encoding to take in multiple diagrams
+* Get sublime plugin working with source-encoding
 * Clean up README

-* Get sublime plugin working with source-encoding
+* move all tasks from README.md to backlog
+* Look into why aggregation name isn't input into arrow when pretty-printed
+* Review email and paper and determine what to discuss in meeting

 * Comment interpreter code/ Comment interpreter tests
 * Comment lexer code / Comment lexer tests